Universiteit Leiden

 Susan A. Crane is Professor of Modern European History at the University of Arizona.
 She is the author, most recently, of Nothing Happened: A History (Stanford University Press, 2021) and editor of The Cultural History of Memory in the Nineteenth Century (Bloomsbury, 2020).
 In March-April 2023, she is a visiting researcher at the Leiden University Institute for History.

-This lecture is part of the “Museum Talks” series organized by the Department of Art History.
+This lecture is part of the “Museum Talks” series organized by the Leiden University Centre for the Arts in Society (LUCAS).

 This website uses cookies.
 More information.